 - Residents, Physician Assistants (PA), Nurse Practitioners or non-physicians are not acceptable substitutes.

 - For more information, please see the MROQC Clinical Champion Attendance Policy

 Physics Lead (or designee)

-- The site’s Physics Lead (or designee-i.e. another physicist or a dosimetrist who works on MROQC) is expected to attend all of the MROQC Collaborative Meetings in a calendar year.
+- The site’s Physics Lead (or designee-e.g., another physicist, dosimetrist or radiation therapist who works on MROQC) is expected to attend all of the MROQC Collaborative Meetings in a calendar year.